cdpuk/ha-bestway/README.md

 This custom component integrates with the Bestway cloud API, providing control of devices such as Lay-Z-Spa hot tubs.

+You must have an account with the Bestway mobile app ([Android][bestway-android]/[iOS][bestway-ios]).
+Lay-Z-Spa app credentials will not work.
+Both apps appear to have identical feature sets.

 <p float="left">
   <img src="images/demo-thermostat.png" width="200" />
   <img src="images/demo-controls.png" width="200" />